 This is an intermediate level course on the role and responsibility of Certified Public Accountants in the audit of financial statements.
 Emphasis will be placed on verification of balance sheets and internal control of accounting systems and cycles.

-Topics include sampling techniques, auditing standards, and professional ethics, legal liability, audit reports, and audit programs.
+sampling techniques, auditing standards, and liability, audit reports, and audit programs.